dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP-and-MySQL-Web-0501.md

-5Reusing Code and Writing Functions
+# 05 Reusing Code and Writing Functions

 This chapter explains how reusing code leads to more consistent, reliable, maintainable code, with less effort.
 We demonstrate techniques for modularizing and reusing code, beginning with the simple use of require() and include() to use the same code on more than one page.
 The example given here covers using include files to get a consistent look and feel across your site.
 We also explain how you can write and call your own functions using page and form generation functions as examples.